Reading Time: 5 minutes

 Because of our knowledge and experience in this area, we are providing a comprehensive break down of the ‘Cloud Hosting versus Dedicated Server’ hosting environments.
 This includes other impacting aspects like performance, uptime, and more importantly, cost.

-Simply put, the cloud is a large group of servers that share resources and contiguous virtual space.
+is using a large group of servers that share resources and contiguous virtual space.
 One typical asset of a cloud environment is a Cloud VPS.
-A Cloud VPS server contains a fully functional operating system which resides inside of this shared space.
+A Cloud VPS server contains a fully functional operating system which resides inside

 Cloud hosting can be compared to a large restaurant.
 The restaurant represents the shared physical space within the group of servers.
 Within that restaurant’s shared space, lives the Cloud VPS’s.
 In this case, we like to think of the Cloud VPS’s as being represented by the tables in the restaurant.
 Assigned to each table is a waitress/waiter.
 The waitress/waiter for a table is the resources that each table or Cloud VPS have available.